 Under the prior version of the law (effective starting in 2010), a lobbyist was an individual who received or was promised economic consideration of $3,000 or more within three consecutive calendar months for lobbyist services; and on behalf of the persons providing the economic consideration, made any lobbying contact with an officer of the City and County.

-The Ethics Commission provides the public with a database to view the monthly disclosure reports including a directory of lobbyists, firms, clients, lobbying subject areas, and contacted public officials.
-Lobbyist activity can be searched, including political contributions made or delivered to candidates, contacts of public officials, payments promised by clients, and activity expenses.
-The web site is updated within minutes of a lobbyist filing a monthly disclosure reports.
-To check if a particular lobbyist has filed a report, please see the "All Lobbyist Filings" page.
+The Ethics Commission provides the public with a database to view the monthly disclosure reports including a directory of contact lobbyists, firms, clients, lobbying subject areas, and contacted public officials.
+Contact lobbyist activity can be searched, including political contributions made or delivered to candidates, contacts of public officials, payments promised by clients, and activity expenses.
+The web site is updated within minutes of a contact lobbyist filing a monthly disclosure reports.
+To check if a particular contact lobbyist has filed a report, please see the "All Lobbyist Filings" page.